Canadian dollar slides on U.S. recession fears

 Meanwhile, a piece of domestic data showing Canada's economic growth fell, as expected, to 0.1 percent in November from 0.2 percent in October was largely overlooked.

-On the mergers and acquisition front, IBM Corp (IBM.N: Quote) said it received Canadian government approval of its acquisition of Ottawa-based software maker Cognos Inc. CSN.TO.
+On the mergers and acquisition front, IBM Corp (IBM.N) said it received Canadian government approval of its acquisition of Ottawa-based software maker Cognos Inc. CSN.TO.

 "That could be an interesting Canadian dollar story in the next 24 hours as the market digests it and tries to interpret what it would mean for currency markets overall," said Sutton.